RaviKMalhotra/CCSP/Domain 5 - Operations Domain/Domain 5 Important Questions 2.md

 36. A
 37. B
 38. C

-	ANSWERS
-Comprehensive	Answers	and	Explanations
+### ANSWERS - Comprehensive	Answers	and	Explanations

-1. Which	TLS	protocol	is	responsible	for	performing	authentication	betweenparties	and	determining	encryption	algorithms?
+### Question # 1 - 	Which	TLS	protocol	is	responsible	for	performing	authentication	betweenparties	and	determining	encryption	algorithms?
 A.	Record
 B.	Negotiation
 C.	Handshake